Downlink/test/Readme.md

     if(err) return console.error('setData my-channel-data error:', err.message);

     /*
-     * Implement/create your data source.
+     * Implement the source of your channel data.
 Your data source can be of type string, number or object.
-     * Below is a hypothetical 'DataSource' method that will return the value of your data source.
+     * Below is a pseudocode DataSource() method that will return the value of your data source.
      */
     let ds = DataSource();
     data.send(ds);